gideonekekeke/NigeriaApiDocs/docs/index.rst

 ****************************************

 .. meta::
-    :description: This is the official documentation for the NigeriaState API developed by Gideon Ekeke.
+    :description: This is the official documentation for the Nigeria API developed by Gideon Ekeke.
     :keywords: NigeriaState API, Documentation

 .. _dsg-introduction: